Article at a Glance

 The statistics on the negative health impacts of fried food are extremely concerning.
 Over one-third of American adults consume foods, typically deep fried, from fast food restaurants every day [*,*].

-Even if you're only eating fried foods from restaurants once or twice a month, this could dramatically increase your risk of certain health problems.
+Even if you're only eating fried foods from restaurants once or twice a month, your risk of certain health problems may increase.

 And eating them several times per week or more is linked with inflammation, weight gain, cardiovascular disease, metabolic issues, gut disorders, decreased physical performance, and cancer.

-Luckily, you can avoid these issues by avoiding restaurant-fried foods and instead making your own at home — because you're not reusing oil repeatedly, you're not exposing yourself to toxic frying byproducts.
+Luckily, you can avoid these issues by avoiding restaurants that use seed oils for frying and instead fry food at home without seed oils.
+You also won't be reusing oil hundreds of times, so you're not exposing yourself to high levels of toxic frying byproducts like aldehydes.